Home » Environment » Cropping Pattern

 Cropping Pattern in India

-Cropping patterns in India encompass the diverse agricultural practices employed across the country.
-These patterns involve the strategic arrangement and combination of crops to optimize productivity, mitigate risks, and sustain soil health.
-With a rich agricultural heritage and varying climatic conditions, India showcases a multitude of cropping patterns such as mixed cropping, crop rotation, intercropping, multiple cropping, and sole cropping.
-Here is a table that describes them along with their characteristics and main indicative regions.
+These patterns involve arranging and combining crops to boost productivity, reduce risks, and maintain soil health.
+Due to its rich agricultural heritage and diverse climates, India uses several cropping patterns like mixed cropping, crop rotation, intercropping, multiple cropping, and sole cropping.
+Here is a table that describes these patterns, their characteristics, and the main regions where they are practiced.

 Cropping Pattern Characteristics Main Regions